collabo-community/issue-tickets-ready-for-fixing/README.md

 # @collabo-community/issue-tickets-ready-for-fixing
 Issue reports found in this repository are those that have been sorted, cleaned up, well defined, and deemed "ready to be worked on" for Collabo Community maintainers and contributors.
-This repository is connected to the Collabo Community project board.
+This repository is connected to our project board.
 Find "ready for fixing" issue tickets to take on through the project board here: [Collabo Community Project Board](https://github.com/orgs/collabo-community/projects/1?pane=info).

 #